top of page

 The pretty town of Lunenburg

-With its stunning coastline, Halifax boasts a number of beautiful beaches for a great family day out.
-From sandy shores perfect for building sandcastles, rocky coves begging to be explored, to the perfect surf beach, Halifax's beaches offer something for everyone.
-Here is a list of some of the best beaches in the local area:
+With its stunning coastline, Halifax boasts a variety of beautiful nearby beaches ideal for a family day out.
+From sandy shores perfect for building sandcastles, to rocky coves waiting to be explored, and even a great surf beach, there’s something for everyone.

 Rainbow Haven Beach Cow Bay - 35 min drive from downtown Halifax This is a lovely sheltered beach that has plenty of picnic areas, boardwalks, changing rooms, and showers.
 The perfect spot for a relaxing beach day with the kids.